New York University Stern School of Business

-Phillips, L.T., Stephens, N.M, & Townsend, S.S.M. (under review).
+Phillips, L.T., Stephens, N.M, & Townsend, S.S.M. (invited revision, PSPB).
 Access is not enough: Institutional cultural mismatch limits first-generation students’ opportunities for achievement throughout college.

-Phillips, L.T., Rattan, A., & Markus, H.R. (revising for JEP: Applied).
+Phillips, L.T., Rattan, A., & Markus, H.R. (under review).
 Decoding confederate flag support: The multiple determinants of white southerners’ preference for a racially divisive symbol.